M66B/FairEmail/docs/FAQ-gl-rES.md

 <a name="faq66"></a>
 **(66) Is FairEmail available in the Google Play Family Library?**

-O prezo de FairEmail é moi baixo, más pequeno que o de aplicacións similares, e hai [moitas taxas e comisións](#user-content-faq19); Google directamente xa colle o 30 %, para xustificar que FairEmail estea dispoñible na [Google Play Family Library](https://support.google.com/googleone/answer/7007852).
-Teña en conta que Google fomenta a Family library, pero deixa que os desenvolvedores paguen por ela en non contribúe con nada.
+The price of FairEmail is too low, lower than that of most similar apps, and there are [too many fees and taxes](#user-content-faq19), Google alone already takes 30 %, to justify making FairEmail available in the [Google Play Family Library](https://support.google.com/googleone/answer/7007852).
+Note that Google promotes the Family libray, but lets developers pay for it and doesn't contribute anything.

 <br />